SharinPix Powers Seamless Image Management on Heroku for Salesforce Users

 The first task of the Rails app is to store the original image file in Amazon S3 and any metadata, such as tags or a description, in a Heroku Postgres datastore.
 SharinPix also runs a second Postgres instance as a real-time follower.
 This enables them to run analytics and other reporting tasks against the follower instance, freeing the primary instance to serve customer requests.

-In addition, SharinPix runs two instances of Heroku Redis.
+In addition, SharinPix runs two instances of Heroku Data for Redis.
 The first is a cache of commonly queried data, which reduces the read burden on their primary data store.
 The second acts as the datastore for Sidekiq, which schedules asynchronous Ruby jobs.
 SharinPix makes extensive use of such background jobs as an easy way to scale capacity.
 While the user-facing web app takes care of the user interface, heavier tasks like image manipulation, interaction with the storage provider, and sending emails are all added to a Sidekiq queue to be processed in turn.

 Heroku Connect enables real time data sync between a Salesforce org and a Heroku app